Eagtac SX30C2 Flashlight Review

 The lanyard connects through the dedicated plastic ring on the tailcap (which I’ve already gushed about, above).
 The lanyard has a little metal spring clip and attaches very securely.
 Unfortunately, the lanyard that came with this light seems to have been cut just a bit incorrectly and isn’t functional.

-It’s also possible to connect the lanyard on the pocket clip.
+It’s also possible to connect the lanyard to the pocket clip.
 The clip is thick and stiff, and while it is a friction clip, I trust this connection.

 Power and Runtime